prof7bit/wallet-key-tool/README.md

 On Windows you probably just need to double-click the jar file and it will start (If you have Java installed).

-On Systems where there is a command line interface you can also run it by executing the following command:
+On systems where there is a command line interface (this also works on Windows, its just a bit harder to find there, they really seem to hate their own users) you can also run it by executing the following command:

     java -jar wallet-key-tool.jar

 This will open a GUI window with which you can interact, info and error messages will be printed to stderr.
-If you want to increase the debug level then run it like this:
+If you want to increase the log level then run it like this:

     java -Dorg.slf4j.simpleLogger.defaultLogLevel=TRACE -jar wallet-key-tool.jar

 Note: the -D option must come before the -jar option, it is passed directly to java.
+Allowable log levels are:
+ERROR, WARN, INFO, DEBUG, TRACE, the default is INFO, if you want to see stack traces then use TRACE.

-If you just want to dump the contents of a wallet to the console with no GUI interaction then you can pass it a file name, if you do this then it will not attemt top open any graphical user interface, it will just dump the wallet contents to stdout and exit.
-Note that the format of the dunp is still subject to change, keep this in mind when writing a parser for it.
+If you just want to dump the contents of a wallet to the console with no GUI interaction then you can pass it a file name, if you do this then it will not attemt to open any graphical user interface, it will just dump the wallet contents to stdout and exit.
+Note that the format of the dump is still subject to change, keep this in mind when writing a parser for it.